wl-net/dataview/sign/README.md

         pass

     def get_contents(self):
-        return {} # A json array that the widget will consume
+        return {} # An object that the widget will consume (this will be encoded as json before sending)
 </pre>